dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 None`, `if isinstance(num, int)`.
-Since this is a pretty small space of valid next lines, and all of them imply some understanding that `num` may not be an `int`, we can use this program to test models for optionality understanding by asking them to complete the program another lines, then see if they produce something that matches these valid lines with the regular expression `num\s*(is\s*(not)?|==)\s*None|isinstance\(num`.]
+Since this is a pretty small space of valid next lines, and all of them imply some understanding that `num` may not be an `int`, we can use this program to test models for nullability understanding by asking them to complete the program another lines, then see if they produce something that matches these valid lines with the regular expression `num\s*(is\s*(not)?|==)\s*None|isinstance\(num`.]

-This test is on the simpler side, but we can challenge the model more, adding layers of indirection between the source and sink of optional values, testing the model's _interprocedural_ understanding.
+This test is on the simpler side, but we can challenge the model more, adding layers of indirection between the source and sink of nullable values, testing the model's _interprocedural_ understanding.

 We can also test how well models understand type annotations